rahuljoshua77/whatsnium/README.md

 Sending a message to contact `62821***2412` with message text "Hello, this is a test message":

     curl -X POST http://api-wa.my.id//send\_message -H "Content-Type: application/json" -d '{"contact": "628217\*\*\*2412", "message": "Hello, this is a test message"}'
-- Implement a way for the user to log out of WhatsApp Web
-- Add a way for the user to see their chat history
-- Add a way for the user to create groups and add members to the groups